 Arts and Crafts Exhibition

 Since 1988, an annual Arts and Crafts Exhibition has been held within the College in association with the Parents' Weekend.
 The Exhibition organised by a student committee, and it's an opportunity for students to showcase their artistic ability and a chance for local and interested artists to display their work.
-An award is given for the best Robb student artwork.
+The Max Wester award is given for the best Robb student artwork.

 The Inter-court Trophy is a foursided contest between the Robb's residential Courts and affiliates.
 It's awarded to the team which performs the best in public speaking, debating competitions, gardening and the annual Quiz Night held during Trimester 2.